huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 conducted by Stephane Bortzmeyer helped improve the definition of the protocol.

 Thanks also to Martin Thomson and Martin Duke for their later reviews focussing on the low level QUIC details which helped clarify several aspects of DoQ.
+Thanks to Andrey Meshkov, Loganaden Velvindron, Lucas Pardue, Matt Joras, Mirja Kuelewind, and Phillip Hallam-Baker for their reviews and contributions.
 --- back

 # The NOTIFY Service